Types of Hypercortisolism

 DHEAS levelsLow-normal or suppressed4

-Associated conditionsType 2 diabetes (T2D), bone fragility, hypertension, obesity, dyslipidemia, mood disorders6
+Associated conditionsType 2 diabetes (T2D), bone fragility, hypertension, obesity, dyslipidemia, and mood disorders6

 Nicole, a real patient.